OSOceanAcoustics/echopype/docs/source/process.rst

 Ainslie and McColm (1981) [3]_, respectively.

-For AZFP data, echopype updates the sound speed and seawater absorption using the formulae provided by the manufacturer ASL Environmental Sci.
+For AZFP data, echopype updates the sound speed and seawater absorption using the formulae provided by the manufacturer, ASL Environmental Sci.

 Calibration parameters